Last modified on April 3rd, 2022 at 03:05 am

 How To Mount Google Drive On Linux Operating Systems

-Thinking of using Google Drive in your Linux based operating systems then this tutorial is for you.
-In this tutorial post, we are going to show you the basic idea behind the mounting Google drive on Linux operating systems.
+Thinking of using Google Drive in your Linux-based operating systems then this tutorial is for you.
+In this tutorial post, we are going to show you the basic idea behind mounting Google drive on Linux operating systems.

 Let’s go through the process of Mounting Google Drive On Linux Operating Systems.

-Let’s start with the one of the popular Googlel drive client tool to mount Google drive client for Linux. google-drive-ocamlfuse lets you mount your Google Drive on Linux.
+Let’s start with one of the popular Google drive client tool to mount Google Drive clients for Linux. google-drive-ocamlfuse lets you mount your Google Drive on Linux.

 With this tool, you can have full read/write access to ordinary files and folders on your Google drive but you will have read-only access to Google Docs, Sheets, and Slides.